killercup/scribbles/_posts/2022-09-15-bevy-ecs-rust-type-system.md

 }
 ```

 Our `add_system` method now also needs to accept anything that implements the `System` trait, and then put it into that list.
-The argument type is now generic: We use `S` as a placeholder for anything that implements `System`; and since Rust wants us to make sure that it is a thing valid for the entirety of the program, we are also asked to add `'``static`.
+The argument type is now generic: We use `S` as a placeholder for anything that implements `System`; and since Rust wants us to make sure that it is a thing valid for the entirety of the program, we are also asked to add `'static`.
 And while we’re at it, let’s also add a method to actually run the app!

 ```rust